 - Students should have found that both locations receive nearly identical amounts of solar radiation.
 However, their temperatures differ and can do so dramatically.
 What explanation can you give for this data?

 - What other variables, besides solar radiation, can you identify as possibly having an effect on surface temperature?

 Scientists monitor the Earth System to better understand and meet the challenges of environmental change.
-For example, knowing how much of the Sun's energy reaches the surface of the Earth helps scientists understand dynamics in the spheres within the Earth System, i.e., Atmosphere, Hydrosphere, Cryosphere, and Biosphere.
+For example, knowing how much of the Sun's energy reaches the surface of Earth helps scientists understand dynamics in the spheres within the Earth System, i.e., Atmosphere, Hydrosphere, Cryosphere, and Biosphere.
 An important variable in understanding these changes is Earth’s surface temperature because the warm air rising off Earth's landscapes influences our world's weather and climate patterns.
-NASA leads a wide range of efforts to collect and interpret these data acquired from satellites, aircraft, and ground networks, and to integrate these data into numerical models of the Earth’s climate at global and regional scales.
-In this lesson, students will interact with a variety of different Earth models to explore how the Earth’s latitude relates to the amount of solar radiation received by the Sun.
+NASA leads a wide range of efforts to collect and interpret these data acquired from satellites, aircraft, and ground networks, and to integrate these data into numerical models of Earth’s climate at global and regional scales.
+In this lesson, students will interact with a variety of different Earth models to explore how Earth’s latitude relates to the amount of solar radiation received by Earth.

 STEM Career Connections